angela-rodriguezz/angela-rodriguezz/README.md

 # Welcome! 😊

 💬 - B.S.
-Student Studying Computer Science @ UC Berkeley.
+Student Studying Computer Science @ University of California, Berkeley.

 🎮 - I'm currently developing a new indie game on Unity.